Introduction:

 You're hated?

-Like, man, you're going to have to explain that one.
+Like, man, you're gonna have to explain that one.

 Well, let's look at what our Lord says.